If you are on city water, chances are it’s treated with chlorine. These are the best water filtration products to remove it.

 Clearly Filtered Water Pitcher

-The filter lasts up to 4 months before it needs to be replaced.
+- There’s a bit more maintenance involved in owning a filter of this type.
+The filter only lasts 4 months before it needs to be replaced.

 Read the full review: Clearly Filtered Water Pitcher Review